History of St. Anthony Shrine

 The 21st Century

 The new millennium has seen new directions in the Shrine’s mission as it has continued to participate in the life of the city of Boston in meaningful ways.
 As the downtown workplace continues to face many new challenges, so the Shrine has continually attempted to respond to the emerging needs of the people it serves.
-Just a glance at the many programs and activities currently offered at the Shrine illustrates this: the Wellness Center, the Mychal Judge Center for Recovery, the Pietà Ministry to parents who have lost a child, the Lazarus Ministry providing burials for those who die alone or without means, the ambitious Franciscan Food Center, as well as the many, many continuing programs begun in earlier decades!
-Of course, the central focus of the Shrine’s ministry has remained constant for 65 years: providing a convenient and prayerful setting for people desiring to praise and worship our God – currently through 12 weekend and seven weekday Masses, as well as an extensive schedule for the Sacrament of Reconciliation.
+Just a glance at the many programs and activities currently offered at the Shrine illustrates this: the Mychal Judge Center for Recovery, the Lazarus Ministry providing burials for those who die alone or without means, the ambitious Franciscan Food Center, as well as the many, many continuing programs begun in earlier decades!
+Of course, the central focus of the Shrine’s ministry has remained constant: providing a convenient and prayerful setting for people desiring to praise and worship our God – currently through weekend and weekday Masses, as well as an extensive schedule for the Sacrament of Reconciliation.

-Yes, our friar staff is not what it once was in our peak years.
-But we still have twenty full-time men, as well as a number of senior, retired friars here, eager to serve the people of God in downtown Boston.
+Our friars are eager to serve the people of God in downtown Boston.
 As we celebrate our past, we also look toward our future, confident that our good God and the “Wonder Worker of Padua” might continue to bless the work of the “Church on Arch Street” for many, many years to come.

 Other historical photos of St. Anthony Shrine can be found on the shrine’s Facebook page.